Skip to main content

 setname="$2"

-# Execute ipset command
+# Execute ipset commands

 if [[ "$op" = "flush" ]]; then